What is the purpose of this Analyst Relations Guide?

 Deal Acceleration: Analyst endorsements and positive reviews can significantly speed up the sales cycle and close deals faster.

-FAQ: Building an Effective Analyst Relations Program
+Building a strong Analyst Relations Program

-Establish core AR functions: This includes analyst mapping, messaging alignment, and developing a comprehensive engagement plan (briefing, inquiry, strategy days, events).
+Analyst mapping, messaging alignment, and developing a comprehensive engagement plan (briefing, inquiry, strategy days, events).

 Dedicated resources: Typically requires at least one dedicated AR professional with executive sponsorship to ensure success.

-How should an AR program engage proactively with analysts?
+How should I engage with Analysts?

 Regular interactions: Develop a consistent cadence of analyst interactions to build strong relationships.